NiamhOL/Project-2019/README.md

 #### Boxplot

 The best tool to identify the outliers is the boxplot.
-"Through the box plots, we find the minimum, lower quartile (25th percentile), median (50th percentile), upper quartile (75th percentile), and a maximum of a contunues variable."[3]
-A boxplot of the Iris Dataset can
+"Through the box plots, we find the minimum, lower quartile (25th percentile), median (50th percentile), upper quartile (75th percentile), and a maximum of a contunues variable."[] A boxplot of the Iris Dataset can

 ![Boxplot2](https://github.com/NiamhOL/Project-2019/blob/master/Plot%20showing%20data%20points%20on%20top%20of%20boxplot.png)